minhtri-chau/Obstacle-Avoiding-Car/README.md

 - `Hardware` contains the parts list, the assembly instructions for constructing the Arudino-based circuit and building the physial chassis for the car.
 - `obstacleAvoidingCar` contains Arduino-specific code for the car.
-- 'Images' contains all the photos related to this projects.
+- `Images` contains all the photos related to this projects.